EstherOkolie/Portfolio/README.md

 ## ABOUT ME

 Hello!
 I'm **Esther Okolie** 👋, a data analyst and business intelligence enthusiast with a strong passion for transforming raw data into clear, actionable insights.
 I work across business domains such as sales, operations, finance, and customer experience, helping organizations make better, faster, and evidence-based decisions.
 I enjoy solving business problems with data, building intuitive dashboards, and communicating insights in a way that decision-makers can easily understand and act on.

 <!-- Section 2: Value Proposition -->
 ## THE VALUE I BRING

-*As a data analyst, I support organizations and individuals in leveraging data for strategic and operational excellence.*
+*As a data analyst, I support organizations in leveraging data for strategic and operational excellence.*

 **- ✅ Data Analytics & Business Intelligence**
 I analyze complex datasets to uncover trends, patterns, and insights that support strategic decision-making, performance improvement, and growth.